vtashlikovich/nhl-game-hotness/README.md

 ## About

-If you love hockey, NHL, if you track your favorite teams' progress but eager to see any really __hot__ game replay...
+If you love hockey, NHL, if you track your favorite teams' progress but eager to see any really __hot__ game replays...
 But you are stuck to determine which one is good?
 This tool will help.

 This python CLI utility analyzes NHL game data and calculates hottness points.
 If you see _HOT_ next to the game - that's worth seeing.
-If you get _WOW!_ next to the game - you must watch this.
+If you get _WOW!_ next to the game - you __must__ watch this.

 ![NHL game hottness log](i/log_screen.png)

 ## How scoring is done

-Scoring is calculated on the base of data provided by public NHL API (https://statsapi.web.nhl.com).
+Scoring is calculated on the base of data provided by public NHL API (https://api-web.nhle.com/v1/).

 _gamestats.py_ lib uses the following metrics to get points for each game.